Tshobohwa/Technology-Innovation-Summit-2023/README.md

 # 📖 [Technology Innovation Summit 2023] <a name="about-project"></a>

-**[Technology Innovation Summit 2023]** is an online website for a technology conference with the big figures of the industry.
+**[Technology Innovation Summit 2023]** is website for a technology conference with the big figures of the industry.

 Video description: [@loomhandle](https://www.loom.com/share/216a834a707246da9fdccf8ffa452918)